philihp/score/matches/README.md

 - Description - can be anything.
 - Created At - should be the approximate ISO 8601 date/time the match started, if available
 - Updated At - should be the approximate ISO 8601 date/time the match ended, but if it's still ongoing or incomplete, the last time a move was made.
 All matches are sorted according to this, so changing this once the game is finished could have a large impact the ratings.
-- Players - a list of the players, in starting order if possible.
+- Players - a list of the players, in starting order if available, otherwise shuffled to remove bias.
 - Result - a list of each player and their final score.
   - Score - Try to make these a number/float, can be either a number/float, string, or any of `DNS`, `DSQ`, or `DNF`.
 Two players with the same score are considered tied, they should have the same score, however if the game has a tie-breaker, append this.
 For example append seating order in TTA, e.g. `240.1`, `240.2`.